Crops API

 Lazy crop generation with ensureCropImage()

-You can also call it directly in template code to guarantee a crop always exists for front-end output:
+ensureCropImage() returns the existing library crop if one exists, or auto-generates a library crop on first call.
+Call it in template code to guarantee a crop always exists for front-end output:

 $img = $asset->ensureCropImage('square', 400, 400);